Accessibility: About Web Accessibility

 Important:

-Sight impairments and visual information
+Sight conditions and visual information

-These visitors may rely on other methods and assistive technologies to help them navigate your site, such as screen readers.
+These visitors may rely on other methods and assistive technologies to help them navigate sites, such as screen readers.
+Screen readers read a site's content, and turn it into audio that the visitor can hear.

 Tip:

-Motor difficulties and site navigation
+Motor conditions and site navigation

-Hearing impairments and audio
+Hearing conditions and audio

 Cognitive disabilities and disorders